 - Antibiotics.
 These may be used to treat an infection.

 - anti-diarrhea therapies

 Other treatments for HS include:

 - topical creams

 - laser hair removal

-People with HS have a greater higher chance of developing Crohn’s disease.
-Both are inflammatory diseases.
+While the exact nature of the connection is unknown at this point, those with HS are more likely to have Crohn’s disease compared to the general population.
+Both HS and Crohn’s are inflammatory diseases.
 A change in the microbiome may also contribute to these conditions.

 It’s wise to watch for any changes in your digestive health.
 If you notice new symptoms, talk with your doctor.
 They may refer you to a gastroenterologist to help ensure that you get the right diagnosis and treatment.